Angie Kang

 User Testing Feedback

-Ultimately, “Activities” was removed from the interface and the term “Activity” replaced the nomenclature of “Episode”.
-This was significant in defining the architecture of Camp; “Activity” was unique to the Camp experience, as “Recipe” was unique to the Cookshop experience (see Cookshop below).
+Eventually, "Activities" was removed from the interface, and "Activity" replaced the "Episode" nomenclature.
+This change was critical in defining the Camp's architecture, as "Activity" was unique to the Camp experience and "Recipe" was exclusive to the Cookshop experience (refer to Cookshop below).

 Camp by Walmart